mangojuicejs/mangojuice/README.md

 ```
 **`port({ model, destroy, exec })`** is a special function of logic object, that is aimed to subscribe to some global events and execute commands.
 In above example we just made an interval for refreshing search results every 10 secs.
 Also we subscribed to a destroy Promise, which will be resolved when block will be removed.

-#### Conclusion
+## Conclusion
 That is all about basics of MJS.
 It was inspired by many existing frameworks/languages that the author used for a while.
 So probably there is no something extremly new.
-MJS is all about defining scalable, flexible way of implementing logic of your app in MVC manner with help of Command Pattern.
+MJS is all about defining scalable, flexible way of implementing logic of your app in MVC manner with help of Command Pattern and of the latest available ES6/ES7 features, like decorators or async/await.

 ## Documentation
 TODO